jefson08/KhasiNMT/README.md

     Translated file (out.txt) will be generated in /data Directory

-### E. Training English to Khasi Translation System the following parameters:
+### E. Training English to Khasi Translation System with the following parameters:
       a.
 Initialisation of Embedding layer with Pre-trained Embedding Weights
       b.
 Data Augmentation
       c.
 No appending of Pre-trained Context encoding to locally learned encoding